ZergyPoo/SFDCCrudEnforcementUtils/README.md

 2. Clone this repository into a local directory.

-3. Createa  new file in the root directory of the repository called "build.properties"
+3. Create a new file in the root directory of the repository called "build.properties"

 4. Open the "build.properties" file in your favorite text editor.